dogodigi/community_mapping/en/chapters/openstreetmap.md

 ![](http://wiki.openstreetmap.org/w/images/9/90/Active_contributors_month.png)
 ## What is OpenStreetMap?

-OpenStreetMap is basically one big database that allows for the storage of geodata.
+OpenStreetMap is a database that allows for the storage of geodata.
 OpenStreetMap consists of open source software that allows people to insert, delete, update and download geodata.

+Because you cannot look at a database, OpenStreetMap has a map on the page at [http://www.openstreetmap.org](http://www.openstreetmap.org).
+It is __not__ the only map.
+A lot of individuals create their own maps from OpenStreetMap.
+But we will not cover that for now.

 ## Who owns OpenStreetMap?
 OpenStreetMap is governed by the [OpenStreetMap Foundation](https://wiki.osmfoundation.org/wiki/Main_Page) and everyone can become a member and can be voted on to the board.
 The OpenStreetMap Foundation is registered in the United Kingdom as an international not-for-profit organization.

+The Foundation does not _own_ the OpenStreetMap geodata or the software required to run OpenStreetMap.
+The software is open source.
+The geodata is owned by the contributors who grant everybody the right to use it under the [Open Data Commons Open Database License(ODbL)](http://opendatacommons.org/licenses/odbl/) and all information about the license is available [online](http://wiki.osmfoundation.org/wiki/License)

+## Who can use OpenStreetMap?

+We all can.
+Even if we want to make money with it.
+And it comes at no initial cost.

+> ##### exercise 18
+> Visit the OpenStreetMap website.
+Do you like the map?
+Can you discover how to join?
+Can you find where you can read documentation about how to use OpenStreetMap?

 You are now ready to go on a field day.
 Make sure you are [prepared](../preparation_fieldday.md).